ma19zen/Dynamic-Web-Page/README.md

+# 📝 Dynamic Landing Page

-# Description
+## Description

-This project is a dynamic single-page web application that dynamically creates navigation based on sections and allows users to leave comments.
+A dynamic single-page web application that generates navigation links based on page sections and allows users to post real-time comments.
+Built using HTML, CSS, and vanilla JavaScript to enhance the user experience.
-It utilizes HTML, CSS, and JavaScript to provide an interactive user experience where sections are dynamically highlighted based on scroll position, and comments can be submitted and displayed in real-time.

-# Skills Required
-To complete this project, the following skills are required:

-**HTML**: Structure the page with  HTML5 elements and forms.<br>
-**CSS**: Style the page layout, navigation, and forms for a Practical and effective design.<br>
-**JavaScript**: Implement dynamic behavior including scrolling effects, form handling, and DOM manipulation.<br>
-Basic understanding of DOM manipulation: Adding, removing, and modifying elements in the DOM based on user interaction or events.
-Event handling: Using event listeners to capture user actions like scrolling, form submission, and input validation.
+> ⚠️ Note: Starter code was provided; some base structure and styles were not built from scratch.
+Also this project is for computer view only not mobile phones

+## Features

+- 🧭 **Dynamic Navigation:** Menu updates automatically based on page sections.
+- 🎯 **Scroll-Based Highlighting:** Highlights the section currently in the viewport.
+- 💬 **Real-Time Comments:** Users can post comments without page reload.

+## Tech Stack

+- HTML5
+- CSS3 (Responsive + Animations)
+- JavaScript (ES6)

+## How to Run

+1. Clone or download this repository.
+2. Open `index.html` in your browser.